 - GEO(s) and compliance requirements

-- Payment rails (cards/APMs/crypto if allowed)
+- Payment rails (cards, APMs, crypto if permitted)

-- KYC depth (ID + sanctions/PEP + device/risk)
+- KYC depth (ID verification, sanctions/PEP, device risk)